creativedev555/gkquiz-about-india/README.md

-# A General knowledge quiz based on India
+# A General knowledge quiz based on India.

 Welcome to the quiz.